Moscow: Parks and landmarks

-Gorky Park (officially the Central Park of Culture and Rest named after Maxim Gorky), was founded in 1928.
-The main part (689,000 m2) along the Moskva river contains estrades, children's attractions (including the Observation Wheel water ponds with boats and water bicycles), dancing, tennis courts and other sports facilities.
-It borders the Neskuchny Garden (408,000 m2), the oldest park in Moscow and a former imperial residence, created as a result of the integration of three estates in the 18th century.
-The Garden features the Green Theater, one of the largest open amphitheaters in Europe, able to hold up to 15 thousand people.
-Several parks include a section known as a "Park of Culture and Rest", sometimes alongside a much wilder area (this includes parks such as Izmaylovsky, Fili and Sokolniki).
-Some parks are designated as Forest Parks (lesopark).
+Gorky Park (officially the Central Park of Culture and Rest), named after writer Maxim Gorky, was founded in 1928.
+The main area (689,000 m2) along the Moskva River contains estrades (raised platforms), children's attractions—including the Observation Wheel, as well as ponds with boats and water bicycles—dancing, tennis courts, and other sports facilities.
+Gorky Park borders the Neskuchny Garden (408,000 m2), the oldest park in Moscow and a former imperial residence, created as a result of integrating three estates during the 18th century.
+The garden features the Green Theater, one of the largest open amphitheaters in Europe, able to contain up to 15 thousand people.
+Several parks include a section known as a "Park of Culture and Rest", sometimes alongside a wilder area.
+(Such parks include Izmaylovsky, Fili, and Sokolniki.)
+Some parks are designated Forest Parks (lesopark).